aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/generative-ai-use-cases-update.en.md

 This guide explains how to update GenU and change parameters after deploying with one-click deployment.
 For detailed parameters supported by GenU, please refer to the [GenU Documentation](https://aws-samples.github.io/generative-ai-use-cases/en/ABOUT.html).

 The following steps will be performed:
-- Check auto-generated parameters from one-click deployment in Parameter Store
+- Check auto-generated parameters from one-click deployment in [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)
-- Set up development environment with SageMaker Code Editor
+- Set up development environment with [Amazon SageMaker Studio Code Editor](https://docs.aws.amazon.com/sagemaker/latest/dg/code-editor.html)
 - Use CDK for updates and parameter changes

 ## Check Auto-Generated Parameters from One-Click Deployment

-In one-click deployment, the parameters used during GenU deployment are stored in AWS Systems Manager Parameter Store in JSON format.
+In one-click deployment, the parameters used during GenU deployment are stored in Parameter Store in JSON format.

-Open the [AWS Systems Manager Parameter Store console](https://ap-northeast-1.console.aws.amazon.com/systems-manager/parameters) and check the parameters.
-By default, they are created in the Tokyo region, but if you changed it, check in the destination region.
+Open the [Parameter Store console (※This is the Tokyo region (`ap-northeast-1`) screen)](https://ap-northeast-1.console.aws.amazon.com/systems-manager/parameters) and check the parameters.
+If deployed to a region other than Tokyo, check in the deployment destination region (e.g., `us-east-1`).

-The following parameters are stored with the Environment name specified during deployment (default is dev)
+The following parameters are stored with the Environment name specified during deployment (default is `dev`)
 - `/genu/dev.json` - All parameters for dev environment stored in JSON format

-- `/genu/staging.json` - Parameters for staging environment (if deployed)
+!!!
+Tip
-- `/genu/prod.json` - Parameters for prod environment (if deployed)
+    If deployed with `staging` or `prod`, they become `/genu/staging.json` and `/genu/prod.json` respectively.

 ![parameter-store-01](../assets/images/solutions/generative-ai-use-cases-update/parameter-store-01.png)